Patrick22414/schopro-list/README.md

 # schopro-list

-My school project for List data structure.
+This is my school project for List data structure.

-I will use this to learn and implement my own linear and linked list structure.
+This will be used by me to learn and implement my own linear and linked list structure as well as familiarize myself with GitHub management.